 - Location: Wyoming

-Paperwork When Selling a Car in WyomingCompare Car Insurance Rates in 3 Easy Steps
+Paperwork When Selling a Car in WyomingCompare Car Insurance Rates in 3 Steps

-First and foremost, you will need to sign over the title.
-In many cases, especially if it is a Wyoming title, both the buyer and seller will need to track down a notary to witness the signing.
+You will need to sign over the title to sell your car.
+In many cases, especially if it is a Wyoming title, both the buyer and seller will need a notary to witness the signing.
 All the vehicle owners listed on the title must sign.

 Also, fill out a bill of sale.
 Wyoming doesn't use a formal bill of sale; some counties provide one, while others rely on the transaction parties to provide one.
 Everyone involved in the sale should be named on the document, along with the agreed-upon selling price and the make and year of the vehicle.